-Self Assessment is a phrase that often strikes dread into some people.
-Add the word deadline and that can turn to fear!
+Self Assessment is a phrase that strikes dread into some people.
+Add the word deadline and it can turn to fear!
 But what is it and why do we hear so much about the deadline?

 What is Self Assessment?

 You are eligible to complete a Self Assessment tax return if you earn income other than within a PAYE (Pay As You Earn) scheme.

 What that means is that if you are fully employed and get a wage, you won’t need to fill in a form.

 But if you are paid in addition to that (for example through working as a company director or you get income from property rental) you need to fill in a tax return.

 Self-employed people also need to fill this return in.

 What is a tax return?

 A Self Assessment tax return is the form needed to complete to report details of your income and expenses for the tax year ending 5th April.

 Once you send the form to HMRC they work out what tax you owe.